How to Make Chamoy

 When it comes to homemade chamoy, this recipe is soon to become your favorite.
 Not only does it have a mixture of sweet, sour, and salty notes, but it has the perfect balance of spices as well.
 The best thing about making your own chamoy sauce is that you can use it on anything – that’s how versatile it is!

 It’s great for a dip, a spread, or even as the main sauce ingredient in a variety of popular Mexican-themed meals and recipes.
 You can even experiment with adding it to some of your favorite dishes, too.
-Plus, you can easily pair this Mexican chamoy with watermelon, pineapple, avocado, or other fresh veggies and fruit.
+Plus, you can easily pair this Mexican chamoy with watermelon feta salad, pineapple salad, or other fresh veggies and fruit.
 You can use chamoy seasoning on anything that you want to!

 Want to save this recipe?